What's Coming to Netflix in July 2020 - What's on Netflix

 What’s Coming to Netflix on July 2nd

-- Hunter in the Blue Side of Manchester (2020) – Drama about a graduate taking on the job of being a reporter for a English soccer team.
+- Hunter in the Blue Side of Manchester (2020) – Drama about a graduate taking on the job of being a reporter for an English soccer team.

 - Thiago Ventura: POKAS (2020) N – Brazillian stand-up special